New Hampshire Car Accident Compensation Laws

 - New Hampshire does not award punitive damages in any action unless specifically provided by statute [Section 507:16]

 Note: State laws are always subject to change at any time, usually through the enactment of newly passed legislation but sometimes through higher court decisions and other means.
 You may want to contact a New Hampshire personal injury attorney or conduct your own legal research to verify the state law(s) you are researching.

 No Damages Caps in New Hampshire Car Accident Cases

 Damages caps are laws that limit the amount of damages a person can recover.
 While certain other states impose limits on damages, New Hampshire does not limit any damages in personal injury cases.

 Even if you were partially at fault for your own injuries, New Hampshire does not automatically bar you from recovering damages.
 The state applies the "modified comparative fault rule," which allows you to recover damages as long as you were 50 percent or less at fault.
 So if you were 50 percent or less at fault, you would receive the amount of your damages diminished in proportion to the amount of your fault.
 However, if you were more than 50 percent at fault, you won't be able to recover any damages.

 Here is a sample scenario: You were involved in a serious car accident on Route 16, and the amount of damages you sustained is $100,000.
 You were 20 percent at fault, and the other driver was 80 percent at fault.
 In this situation, you would be able to recover 80 percent of the total amount of damages, which is $80,000.

-Every car accident case is different, and there is no set formula to calculate the damages.
-If you have been the victim of a car accident, get a free claim evaluation from an experienced attorney in New Hampshire to discuss your personal injury claim.
-Your attorney can advise you on how to best receive compensations for your injuries.
+Every car accident case is different, and there's no set formula to calculate the damages.
+If you've been injured in a car accident, it's best to speak with an experienced car accident attorney in New Hampshire to discuss your personal injury claim.
+Your attorney can also explain how New Hampshire car accident compensation laws will affect your case.

 Contact a qualified attorney.